manishmadugula/Notes/Code/java_microservices.md

 ## Unit Testing
 - See JUnit 5

+## Contract Testing
+- Open source tool PACT is used for test API Contracts.

 ## Smoke Testing
 - Smoke Testing is a software testing process that determines whether the deployed software build is stable or not.
 Smoke testing is a confirmation for QA team to proceed with further software testing.
 It consists of a minimal set of tests run on each build to test software functionalities.
 Smoke testing is also known as "Build Verification Testing" or “Confidence Testing.”